10/24/2024

 Maurice Patrick

-Yeah, thanks guys for taking the question.
+Yeah, thanks, guys, for taking the question.
 So it's a value versus volume question.
-I noticed if I look at the Finnish market, you have seen a slowing in serious revenue and EBITDA momentum.
+I noticed if I look at the Finnish market, you have seen a slowing in service revenue and EBITDA momentum.
 Serious revenue is now falling.
 You cited, of course, some of the legacy and regulation runoff there.
-But I also noticed a small reduction in postpaid subs, but then ARPU up 9%.
-So I'm just curious just to your approach going forwards around ARPU versus subs, whether you're going to grow, defend your market share or just happy to see, maybe seed some market share, but see higher ARPU.
-And just sort of a related point, and it relates to Sweden.
-I was intrigued seeing Shell from Teletubbies yesterday.
-He said in a meeting that he saw in the long term a significant consumer surplus in the Swedish market, i.e. people underpaying for their services and talked about maybe over the medium term ARPU could be 50 to 100 sec higher than it currently is.
-So just curious your thoughts in terms of what is the opportunity longer term for price and the ability of customers to wear that increase.
+But I also noticed a small reduction in postpaid subs with an ARPU of 9%.
+So I'm just curious as to your approach going forwards around ARPU versus subs, whether you're going to defend your market share or just happy to see seeds in market share but see higher ARPU?
+And just as sort of a related point, and it relates to Sweden, I was intrigued seeing Shell from Teletubbies yesterday.
+He said in a meeting that he saw in the long term a significant consumer surplus in the Swedish market, i.e. people underpaying for their services, and talked about maybe over the medium term ARPU could be 50 to 100 sec higher than it currently is.
+Just curious your thoughts in terms of, you know, what is the opportunity longer term for price and the ability of customers to wear that increase?
 Thank you very much.

 speaker